Maintenance & Repair

 Critical consideration for Bay Area homeowners:

 R-22 refrigerant was phased out in 2020.
-If your AC or heat pump uses R-22:
+If your AC or heat pump uses R-22 (this includes many older air conditioner models):

 • Refrigerant now extremely expensive ($100+/lb)